Customer Reviews

 Barrel Capacity

 The UV-10 has a barrel that will process about 8 pounds of rock at a time.
-The Lot-o-Tumbler Single will process about four pounds of rock.
-The Lot-o Twin will process about eight pounds.
+The Lot-O-Tumbler Single will process about 4 pounds of rock.
+The Lot-O Twin will process about 8 pounds.

 Electricity Consumption

-This is the Lot-o-Tumbler Single.
+This is the Lot-O-Tumbler Single.
 It is designed to tumble about 4 pounds of rock.
-Belt Inc. also manufactures a Lot-o-Tumbler Twin with two four-pound barrels.
+The manufacturer also makes a Lot-O-Tumbler Twin with two four-pound barrels.

 Grit and Polish Consumption